30 Years Later. One Of The Most Incredible Love Stories You Will Ever Read.

 How Was Meeting Sukdip’s Parents For The First Time

 Meeting Sukhdip’s parents was a problem, as she was supposed to have an arranged marriage.
 Sukhdip’s parents wanted her to marry Punjabi.
-Hence our relationship was a secret for seven years.
+Hence their relationship was a secret for seven years.
 Sukhdip lived at home the entire time because girls were not allowed to move out or go away to college back then.
 Consequently, Sukhdip lived at home through college and graduate school.

 Sneaking Phone Calls & Writing Super Long Love Letters